StereoFoley: Object-Aware Stereo Audio Generation from Video: Abstract

 \section{Abstract}

 We present StereoFoley, a video-to-audio generation framework that produces semantically aligned, temporally synchronized, and spatially accurate stereo sound at 48 kHz.
 While recent generative video-to-audio models achieve strong semantic and temporal fidelity, they largely remain limited to mono or fail to deliver object-aware stereo imaging, constrained by the lack of professionally mixed, spatially accurate video-to-audio datasets.
-First, we develop and train a base model that generates stereo audio from video, achieving state-of-the-art in both semantic accuracy and synchronization.
+First, we develop a base model that generates stereo audio from video, achieving performance on par with state-of-the-art V2A models in both semantic accuracy and synchronization.
 Next, to overcome dataset limitations, we introduce a synthetic data generation pipeline that combines video analysis, object tracking, and audio synthesis with dynamic panning and distance-based loudness controls, enabling spatially accurate object-aware sound.
 Finally, we fine-tune the base model on this synthetic dataset, yielding clear object–audio correspondence.
-Since no established metrics exist, we introduce stereo object-awareness measures and validate it through a human listening study, showing strong correlation with perception.
-This work establishes the first end-to-end framework for stereo object-aware video-to-audio generation, addressing a critical gap and setting a new benchmark in the field.
+Since no established metrics exist, we introduce a stereo object-awareness metric and report it alongside a human listening study; the two evaluations exhibit consistent trends.
+This work establishes the first end-to-end framework for stereo object-aware video-to-audio generation, addressing a critical gap in the field.